light on a couple of unmarked infill planes in my collection.

 a dealer stamp, Henry Osborn Ltd. Newcastle-on-Tyne.
 The infill looks

-Research in New Zealand has revealed that George Fraser made infill planes in Wellington, New
+found, and research in New Zealand has revealed that George Fraser made infill planes in Wellington, New

-Zealand during and soon after the 2nd World War.
+Zealand during and soon after WW2.

 of George Fraser.